josh-collinsworth/joco-sveltekit/src/routes/blog/posts/why-designers-shouldnt-remake-other-designers-logos.md

 In the case of Google, I'd like to go on a small tangent and point out that Google is really playing their own game here.
 In terms of identity, their needs are radically different than pretty much any other company on ~~Google~~ Earth.
 They don't really have competitors, at least not like most brands do.
 Sure, there's Apple and Microsoft, but for the most part, Google has already won every game it's playing.
 Google is the 800 lb. gorilla; it sits wherever it wants.
 It doesn't need to worry much about being confused with, or looking worse than, any another company.
 Short of Google changing their logo to, say, a swastika, people aren't going to stop using Google products.
 We're still going to use google.com for searching (which everyone will still call "Googling," even if it's not technically accurate), we'll still use our gmail accounts, we'll still look to [Google Maps](https://www.google.com/maps) any time we need directions somewhere, and on and on.
 Even the least plugged-in among us probably still has their life impacted by Google a dozen times a day.

-<Callout>Google's problem wasn't that they needed the greatest logo ever; their problem was that they needed a unifying identity system, and that problem has now been solved.</Callout>
+<Callout>Google's problem wasn't that they needed the greatest logo ever; their problem was that they needed a unifying identity system, and that problem has now been&nbsp;solved.</Callout>

 So in terms of branding, Google doesn't really have to listen to anybody, least of all an upset designer on the internet.